symfony2admingenerator/AdmingeneratorGeneratorBundle/Resources/doc/support-and-contribution/upgrade-notes.md

 For all your generators, you have to generate these new views files.
 You can do it manually creating
 files:

- - index.html.twig (normally already existing)
+ - filters.html.twig in all your ``xxxBundle/Resources/views/yyyList/`` directories
- - filters.html.twig
+ - results.html.twig in all your ``xxxBundle/Resources/views/yyyList/`` directories
- - results.html.twig
+ - row.html.twig in all your ``xxxBundle/Resources/views/yyyList/`` directories
- - row.html.twig
+ - form.html.twig in all your ``xxxBundle/Resources/views/yyyNew/``

-in all your ``xxxBundle/Resources/views/yyyList/`` directories.
+ and ``xxxBundle/Resources/views/yyyEdit/`` directories.

 or you can also regenerate all files thanks to the Symfony command: